-Our DSL and Directors are responsible for liaising with the local authority Designated Officer (LADO) for Allegations for Wiltshire and Hampshire/Southampton and other partner agencies in the event of an allegation of abuse being made against the directors or senior staff.
+Our DSL and Directors are responsible for liaising with the local authority Designated Officer for Allegations (DOfA) and other partner agencies in the event of an allegation of abuse being made against the directors or senior staff.
 See also managing allegations against adults.